Butch Walker: Floyd's Funk Revival

 The band then shortened their name to The Floyds.
-They released one self-titled album on the Deep South label, which contained ten original tracks along with a humorous intro piece.
+Subsequently, they released one self-titled album on the Deep South label, which contained ten original tracks and two bonus tracks.
 Bonus tracks included a cover of Duran Duran's "Rio", and a live rendition of the Shasta soda jingle from the late seventies.
-The style of both these albums was guitar-oriented, mainstream rock with mild funk influences, and was a forerunner to the more basic guitar-oriented rock approach Walker took later with Marvelous 3.

-Although the albums are highly regarded among fans, they failed to sell many copies and are now quite rare.
-They are highly coveted by fans of Butch Walker, and the few copies that surface in the used CD market today command high prices.

 Marvelous 3

-In 1997, Walker, Fincher, and McLee scaled back to a trio and adopted a power pop sound with Walker handling lead vocals.
+In 1997 Walker, Fincher, and McLee scaled back to a trio and adopted a power pop sound with Walker handling lead vocals.
 Calling themselves Marvelous 3, they released the album Math and Other Problems in 1997.
 They followed this in 1999 with Hey!
 Album and had a minor hit with the song "Freak of the Week".
-The next year, they released their final album, ReadySexGo, which failed to continue the momentum created by the prior releases, and perceiving a lack of support from their record label, they disbanded in 2001.
-Their final concert was on August 3, 2001 at Atlanta's Centennial Olympic Park in front of their hometown fans.
+The next year, they released their final album, ReadySexGo, which failed to continue the momentum created by the prior releases.
+The band disbanded in 2001.
+Their final concert took place on August 3, 2001, at Atlanta's Centennial Olympic Park.

+On April 25, 2023, Walker announced on Atlanta's 99X that the band was getting back together for a new album, a re-release of "Hey Album," and a show on October 27, 2023, at the Tabernacle in Atlanta.
+The new album, titled IV was released on October 13, 2023.

+Train

+Beginning in June 2025, Walker replaced Train's guitarist Taylor Locke beginning with the 2025 Europe tour and the 2025 North American summer tour.
+On November 10, 2025 along with the announcement of Train's 2026 North American summer tour, it was announced that Walker joined Train as a permanent member.
+Walker has previously produced albums and co-wrote songs with Train.